FROST: a momentum-conserving CUDA implementation of a hierarchical fourth-order forward symplectic integrator: Symplectic integrators from hierarchical Hamiltonian splitting

 \subsection{Hierarchical second-order integrators}

 Hierarchical Hamiltonian splitting (hereafter HHS) is a technique to construct symplectic N-body integrators with individual time-steps for the particles of the dynamical system \citep{Pelupessy2012}.
 The advantages of well-constructed HHS integrators compared to integrators with common block time-steps are manifest momentum conservation and extremely large dynamical range.
+In this Section we generalise the second-order hierarchical symplectic integrator of \cite{Pelupessy2012} into a hierarchical fourth-order integrator with strictly positive time-steps.

 The key idea of the HHS scheme is to first assign individual time-steps to particles and then to divide the particles into two sets of so-called slow and fast particles using a pivot time-step.
 The slow particles are then propagated using the pivot time-step while the fast particles are divided again now using half of the pivot time-step and so on.
 This process is applied recursively until all the particles have been propagated.